76 Fabulous 1st Grade Science Projects That Little Learners Will Love

 Difficulty: Easy / Materials: Basic

-Two green paper cups connected at the bottoms by long pink string (First Grade Science Experiments)
+Two green paper cups connected at the bottoms by long pink string as an example of a first grade science activity

 There’s Just One Mommy